dustinhayes/javascript-module-flavors/README.md

  * [ES6 modules](#es6-modules)

 ## Why modules
-If you are already sold on the idea of modules, please |skip ahead|.
+If you are already sold on the idea of modules, please [skip ahead](#module-formats).

 1. Separation of Concerns
   * Modules perform logically discrete functions.
 Modules typically follow the single responsibility principal and only expose a functionally similar interface.